Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

-Develop blog post cards to display a summary of each post Develop a blog post detail page to display the full post Link the blog card to the detail page for each blog post Display the blog posts in date order, most recent first
+Develop blog post cards to display a summary of each post Develop a blog post detail page to display the full post Link the blog card to the detail page for each blog post

 <br>

 #### Delete Blog Post
-As a Employee, I would like to be able to delete a blog post, so that in the event we need to remove one completely we can take it down from the site
+As The user that made the post, I would like to be able to delete a blog post, so that in the event we need to remove one completely we can take it down from the site

 <br>

 #### Acceptance Criteria
-Given that I am a logged in employee, When I navigate to a blog post, Then I have the option to remove the post Given that I am a logged in employee, When I select the remove option on a blog post, Then the post is removed from the site
+Given that I am a logged in, When I navigate to a blog post, Then I have the option to remove the post Given that I am a logged in, When I select the remove option on a blog post, Then the post is removed from the site

 <br>

 #### Implementation
-Develop an option in the blog post edit page to delete the post Develop the functionality to delete the post from the database Restrict access to the functionality to employee users
+Develop an option in the blog post edit page to delete the post Develop the functionality to delete the post from the database Restrict access to the functionality to users

 <br>